Astray-git/vue-dragula/README.md

 ```

 ## APIs
 You can access the main API from `Vue.$dragula.$service` or from within a component via `this.$dragula.$service`.
 This references the application level dragula service.

-You can created named services for more fine grained control (more on this later)
+You can also create named services for more fine grained control (more on this later)

 ### `options(name, options)`
 Set [dragula options](https://github.com/bevacqua/dragula#optionscontainers)

 ```js